Gloria Diaz: Beginnings

 Shortly after her reign as Miss Universe ended, she pursued an acting career in the Philippines, and in 1975, she was cast in her breakthrough performance as Isabel in the critically acclaimed Ang Pinakamagandang Hayop sa Balat ng Lupa.
 Her performance in the film was met with praise by film critics and was considered one of the most promising breakthroughs of any actress in Philippine cinema.
 Later that year, she was nominated for a FAMAS Award for Best Performance by an Actress in a Lead Role.

 Díaz continued acting in film for many years before trying out starring in television.
 It was in 1996 when she first appeared in the drama series Anna Karenina.
 She garnered popularity after appearing in the sitcom Kool Ka Lang on GMA Network in 1998.
 That same year, she appeared in the biopic film Jose Rizal where she played Rizal's mother Dona Teodora Alonso.
 Her portrayal of Rizal's mother won a Best Supporting Actress award at the 1998 Metro Manila Film Festival.

 In 2006, Díaz was cast in the psychological thriller Nasaan Ka Man alongside award-winning actress Hilda Koronel, Claudine Barretto, Diether Ocampo and Jericho Rosales.
 For her role as Lilia, a woman trying to suppress her distraught as she tries to keep her family together, Díaz was once again nominated and eventually awarded as FAMAS Best Supporting Actress.

 In 2009, she once again won a FAMAS Award for Best Supporting Actress for her role in the highly acclaimed film Sagrada Familia.

 In 2010, she starred in two GMA projects, Beauty Queen and Diva.
 She returned to GMA for Mistaken Identity after a brief stint in 100 Days to Heaven.

-In 2011, she played a supporting stint in her first TV5 project, Glamorosa, as Dra.
+In 2011, she played a supporting role in her first TV5 project, Glamorosa, as Dra.
 Claudia Montesilva-Herrera.

 Recent works

-From 2012 to 2018, Díaz has appeared in several ABS-CBN television dramas including Kung Ako'y Iiwan Mo, May Isang Pangarap, Mirabella, Dream Dad and roles in MMK and an appearance in Ipaglaban Mo.
+From 2012 to 2018, Díaz has appeared in several ABS-CBN television dramas including Kung Ako'y Iiwan Mo, May Isang Pangarap, Mirabella, Dream Dad and had roles in MMK and an appearance in Ipaglaban Mo.
 She returned to GMA again in 2018 to play an evil mother role on Pamilya Roces.
-She also participated in the blockbuster comedy films Sisterakas and Kung Fu Divas.
+She also appeared in the comedy films Sisterakas and Kung Fu Divas.

 In 2019, Díaz returned to ABS-CBN and was recently cast in the afternoon drama series Los Bastardos where she portrayed the role of Soledad Cardinal, the long-lost wife of Don Roman Cardinal (Ronaldo Valdez), and Consuelo Cuevas, the mother of Lorenzo Cuevas (Joseph Marco).
 She also appeared as a fictional version of herself in the second season of the Netflix series Insatiable with Dallas Roberts and Debby Ryan.

 In 2020, Díaz returned to TV5 to play the role of Belinda "Tyang Bella" Vasquez on Oh My Dad!.